romixlab/embedded_bedrock/README.md

 * [x] counters
     - embed counters names?
     - more advanced counters (see Hubris debugger)?
+    - use same mechanism for tracing (store time differences instead of counts)?
 * [ ] defmt-brtt to use both RTT and ring buffer to retrieve logs
 * [ ] Log into BKPSRAM and/or save to SD card
 * [ ] HardFault handler